Direct Conversation and Direct Message

 On the direct message level, a filter is applied to a single message.

-When a new customer direct message arrives, it is evaluated against filters.
+When a new direct message arrives from a customer, it is evaluated against filters.
 If it meets the conditions, your rule is triggered.

 Direct conversations